mdadamson/Final-Project/README.md

 4 total windows:
-- the Main, "Decision" window that welcomes the user and asks them to choose which team they would like to view: Defense, Offense, or Special Teams
+- the Main, "Decision" window that welcomes the user and asks them to choose which group (Defense, Offense, Special Teams) they would like to view
 - the window for the defense, which only shows up if the button for "Defense" is chosen in the main window
 - the window for the offense... (same as #2)